Hyunsuk-Bang/resume/README.md

 This is the main page of my website.
 It depicts my general personal information such as my name, phone number, email, and LinkedIn.
 User could download a pdf version of my resume on this page.
 (Google Drive Link)

-I put navigation bar with link to the other pages on the sides.
+I put navigation bar with link to the other pages on the sides.<br>
 Current page is indicated as an underlined element on the side bar.<br>
-User could move to other pages by clicking element on the side bar.
+User could move to other pages by clicking element on the side bar.<br>

 Simple black and white designs are maintained on all other pages.
-I believe that black and white design with adequate amount of spacing and proper font could maximize the legibility.
+I believe that black and white design with adequate amount of spacing and proper font could maximize the legibility.<br>

-Each pages have main title with h1 header followed by sub titles with h2 header.
+Each pages has main title with h1 header followed by sub titles with h2 header.

 ![Screen Shot 2022-03-31 at 10 32 58](https://user-images.githubusercontent.com/84240134/161093714-b442f97f-40df-4533-8005-2aa590562474.png)